The Bankrate promise

-When someone passes away, there are many things that must be resolved, including finances.
-If your loved one had credit cards in life, those credit cards will need to be canceled once they pass away.
-This is not something that automatically happens once someone dies, but it is an important task to complete.
+When someone passes away, many things must be resolved, including finances.
+If your loved one had credit cards, those credit cards will need to be canceled once they pass away.
+This is not typically something that automatically happens once someone dies, but it is an important task to complete.

 Even after you’ve taken the steps to freeze your loved one’s credit report, you should contact individual credit issuers to cancel their credit cards.
 This process is generally easy and straightforward.

-Once you’ve gathered information about the accounts that need to be canceled, here’s what you can do next.
+Once you’ve gathered information about the accounts that need to be canceled, here’s a guide on what you can do next:

 Determine if others are named on the account

 Before you contact a credit issuer to cancel an account, it’s important to determine if the account is a joint account or if it has authorized users.

 In the case of a joint account, the account is equally shared between the deceased and another person.
 It’s a good idea to notify the co-owner of the account to let them know that they will be solely responsible for the account now.
 The co-owner can contact the card issuer to find out what that means for them.
 This is true for bank accounts, as well.